TL;DR

 An expert WeCovr adviser can discuss your personal circumstances and guide you to the underwriting option that offers the best protection and peace of mind.

-Real-World Scenarios: How PMI Works When You Need It
+Real-World Scenarios: How PMI Works When you may need It

 Theory is one thing, but how does this work in practice?
 Let's look at two common examples.